MuhichLab/circular_plastics/README.md

 run the intsall notebook first to insure you have the proper applications loaded.
 YOu will likely need to exit the jupyter notebook then restart before running the other modules.

-execute the following command to download this folder git clone https://github.com/MuhichLab/circular_plastics
+execute the following command to download this folder:

+git clone https://github.com/MuhichLab/circular_plastics